Friday Night Live 2019

 Friday Night Live at the Plaza is produced by the Cloverdale Arts Alliance.
 Underwriting support is provided by a number of generous local individual, business, and winery sponsors.

-FNL’s Community Angels are Bob & Candi Bialon, Delores & Gary Arabian, Geoff & Nancy Dalwin and the David McChesney Family.
-Presenting Sponsors for the 2018 series are Calpine at the Geysers, Healdsburg District Hospital, Michael Laird REMAX/Full Spectrum, Ray's Food Place, Redwood Credit Union, Reuser Inc, The Rotary Club of Cloverdale, Sonoma Clean Power, and Syar Industries.
-Major Sponsors are Coors Light, Empire Mini Storage Cloverdale, MoE’s Eagles Nest Deli, and Lagunitas Brewing Company.
-Media Sponsors are Cloverdale Reveille, KRCB 91FM, and Sonoma County Gazette.
+FNL’s Community Angels are Bob & Candi Bialon, David McChesney, Delores & Gary Arabian, and Geoff & Nancy Dalwin.
+Platinum Sponsors for the 2019 series are Redwood Credit Union and Silveira Buick GMC.
+Presenting Sponsors are Calpine at the Geysers, Reuser Inc, and Sonoma Clean Power.
+Major Sponsors are Coors Light, Empire Mini Storage Cloverdale, Exchange Bank, Michael Laird REMAX/Full Spectrum, MoE’s Eagles Nest Deli, Lagunitas Brewing Company, Syar Industries and Wine Industry Network.
+Media Sponsors are KRCB 91-FM and Sonoma County Gazette.
 Grants received from Sonoma County Board of Supervisors and Robert Rauschenberg Foundation.